bagusdewantoro/myshop/README.md

 * Create Procfile file (no extention).
 Put this text inside
 web: gunicorn myshop.wsgi --log-file -
+* I first accidently called the file ProcFile instead of Procfile.
+Simply renaming that file did not get picked up by git.
+I had to do a git rm ProcFile -f first and then add a new (correctly named) Procfile.
+After that, it got pushed correctly by git and got picked up correctly by Heroku.

 * Edit settings.py
 DEBUG = False